christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

 Each part reads better than our previous example and it is also easier to compose these into other flows.
 The problem though is the decoupling.
 It is difficult to understand how these parts relate to each other, because you can not see which function leads to the execution of an other function.
 We need to jump into multiple files and compose in our head how one dispatch causes a side effect, which triggers a new dispatch which causes another side effect, which again results in a new dispatch.

-So pushing side effects to the edge of your application to keep the code pure does not necessarily make it easier to reason about the code.
+So pushing side effects to the edge of your application does indeed give benefits, but it also has a negative effect, it is harder to reason about how these side effect flows run.
 This can of course be argued, and it should, but I hope I got the point through with the examples and the reasoning above.

 ## Making it declarative
 So what if we could write the flow above like this: